 Overall this wire starts well and produces a clean spatter-free weld.
 On top of this it does create good looking weld beads.
 The color and texture of the weld beads is something that I was impressed with.

-Best flux core wire for mild steel
+Recommended Best .035 flux core wire

 When it comes to the thicker .35 welding wire, I have some preferences as well.
 My two top best welding wire in this category are;